erdos/erdos.suffix/README.md

-# erdos.suffixtree
+# erdos.suffix

 Efficient string search algorithms implemented in Clojure.

 ## Rationale

 The task is to find a substring of length _M_ in a string of length _N_.
-The naive linear searchc algorithm has time complexity of _O(M+N)_.
+The naive linear search algorithm has time complexity of _O(M+N)_.
 We want something better.

 ## Suffix Arrays